Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 Ongoing | Post once per week on Facebook or Instagram | Every week |

-You don't need to do everything at once.
+You don't need to tackle everything at once.
 Start with your Google Business Profile and one social media post.
-Once that feels normal, add the next pillar.
+Once that feels like second nature, add the next pillar.

 The Bottom Line

 Your website is still the foundation.
-But a great website sitting alone is like a beautiful building with no road leading to it.
+But a great website sitting by itself is like a beautiful building with no road leading to it.
 The pillars—Google Business Profile, social media, and local listings—are the roads that bring customers to your door.

 Build one pillar at a time.
 Start with Google Business Profile.
 Add Facebook consistency.
 Claim your local listings.
-Do these things well, and the phone will ring.
+Do those things well, and the phone will ring.

 Ready to get started?
 Pick one action from the table above and do it today.